Election Results: Top Bexar County Races In The 2026 Primary Runoff Election

-Bexar County voters will decide several federal, state and county runoff races, depending on their party ballot and home address.
+Bexar County voters are watching several runoff contests that will determine who moves forward to the November general election.
 Runoff elections happen when no candidate in a primary race receives enough votes to win outright, sending the top two candidates into a final contest.

 Federal Races